PaulStapel/PaulStapel.github.io/content/Recipes/sweet-and-spicy-hoisin-beef-bliss.md

 - Next, prepare your sauce by mixing all ingredients in a bowl.
 - Chop your veggies into large chunks.
 - Prepare your wok with some vegetable oil and wait until your wok is smoking hot.
-- Add your veggies and stir fry until browned a little.
+- Add your veggies and stir-fry until browned a little.
-- Next, add your beef and quickly stir fry until browned and a little crispy.
+- Next, add your beef and quickly stir-fry until browned and a little crispy.
 - Finally, add your sauce and reduce until it creates a nice coating on your meat and veggies.
 - Serve with white rice